afbujan/driver_challenge/README.md

 If no parameters are given the default ones are used.

 The test module generates a series of overlapping reads and mixes them randomly.
-The output is then compared with the ground truth.
+The output of ```concatenate_reads.py``` is then compared with the ground truth.
+The output of ```concatenate_reads_test.py``` will print to the screen whether the test passed, a list with the paramenters of the test, and the time it took for the algorithm to complete the task.